crate/cratedb-toolkit/doc/backlog/main.md

 # Main Backlog

 ## Iteration +0
+- Exercise data imports from AWS S3 and other Object Storage providers.
+  Evaluate the new `ingestr` subsystem.

+## Iteration +0.5
 - CLI: Consider simplifying the API by using canonical `--cluster-url` instead of `--sqlalchemy-url` vs. `--http-url`
 - CLI: Explore consolidating all four addressing options into a single `--cluster` option for more intuitive cluster addressing.
 This could be implemented as a separate option alongside